csuchico-csci551/JetsonCluster/README.md

 Now that you have them fully updated the boards, create a SSH public/private key (like you did earlier) for the primary Jetson board.
 Copy this SSH key identity to itself and the worker Jetson boards and test that you can ssh into jn1, jn2, etc without passwords once completed.
 This is necessary both for OpenMPI in the future, but we'll be able to use a nifty distributed shell tool to speed up the rest of the steps if we can do this as well.

+We eventually will have the home folders on jn1 shared as the home folder for all the other nodes.
+You'll want to make the ssh key on jn1 an authorized key for itself.
+You can do that via the ssh_copy_id command or just use cat to append the public key into a file called authorized_keys in the hidden .ssh folder in your user's home directory.

 ### Install PDSH

 Install [pdsh](https://github.com/chaos/pdsh) onto your machines, it's in the Ubuntu package manager so it's reasonably easy: